pace-neutrons/Horace/documentation/adr/0016-use-double-array-in-memory-for-pixel-data.md

 ## Consequences

-- Individual functions that use single precision data for performance optimization (e.g. sorting) will be required to convert data on input and output
+- Individual functions that use single precision data for performance optimization (e.g. sorting) will be required to convert data on input and output.
-- Rounding errors accumulated during calculations will be
+- Rounding errors accumulated during calculations will typically remain smaller than the signal underlying signal.
+- Calculated data values will be truncated when written to file.
 - The recomputation of pixel coordinates by different routines in `TobyFit` and `gen_sqw` means rounding errors may result in pixels to be binned differently -- these differences should be considered and if possible eliminated.
 - There is no requirement to maintain `single` and `double` precision implementations of most toolkit functions.